kiegroup/optaplanner-website/community/chat.md

 ## Guidelines

 * Answers can take a while.
+Wait at least an hour.
 If no one answers, then they are busy or AFK.
 Try the [Forum](forum.html) instead.
-* Don't send private messages to anyone.
+* Don't send private messages to anyone, use only the public channels.
 Private support is reserved for Red Hat customers only.
-* Don't ask *"Can I ask a question?"*.
+* No need to waste time by asking *"Can I ask a question?"*.
 Just ask your question immediately.
 * If you need assistance with other JBoss projects, try their IRC channel on Freenode.